Utah Residency Requirements

 AND one of the following

-- Military veteran or the dependent of a veteran who has left the military within the previous five years
+- Military veteran or the dependent of a veteran who has left the military within the previous five years.
+OR

 - American Indians who appear on the rolls of a tribe having at least some trust land within Utah or whose reservation or trust land has a border contiguous with Utah.